-The student will learn how to adapt physical activities to enable children and youth (k-12) with disabilities to realize skills and abilities.
-Disability legislation, disability categories, inclusion and least restrictive environment will be discussed; students will learn about and complete authentic assessments, a Physical Education IEP, lesson plans, and participate in activities adapted for individuals with disabilities.
+The student will learn how to adapt sport and exercise activities to enable special populations to realize skills and abilities.
+Disability legislation, disability categories, inclusion and least restrictive environment will be discussed; students will learn about and complete authentic assessments, a Physical Education IEP, activity planning, and participate in activities adapted for special populations.
 Prerequisite: PED 157.
 Annually, Spring.

-PED 349 PHYSIOLOGY OF EXERCISE
+PHYSIOLOGY OF EXERCISE PED 349

-An examination of the effects of muscular activity on the various systems of the body.
+(3) An examination of the effects of muscular activity on the various systems of the body.
 Special emphasis on nutrition, energy expenditure, training, performance, environmental stress and body composition.
 Prerequisite: BIO 101 or 110, 307, and HPE 300.
 Same as ATH 349.
 Annually, Fall.